 Yes.
 You will have to pay for the service; however, you do not have to pay for the telecare equipment that allows you to contact the service when you need help.

 The service charge for the alarm service will be £3.53 per week.
 If you feel you may have difficulty in making this payment, you can complete a Financial Assessment Form when you apply for telecare.

 How do I apply for the Telecare Service?

-You, or someone on your behalf, should complete a Telecare Assessment Form.
+You, or someone on your behalf, should apply online for Telecare.
 We will use the information that you provide to assess if you meet the criteria for the service.
 If you require to speak to a member of the Telecare Service directly, please call 0141 276 5615.